Ma Ying-jeou: Early life

 Ma was born in Kwong Wah Hospital in Yau Ma Tei, Kowloon, British Hong Kong, on 13 July 1950.
 (Note: Ma's birthplace later became a topic of political contention during his presidency.
 He claimed that he "was conceived in Taiwan and grew up in Taiwan."
 A controversy alleging that Ma was born in Shenzhen and thus was a citizen of the People's Republic of China was dismissed when he publicly presented his birth records.)
 In a family of five children, he was the fourth child and the only son.
-They were an upper-class, prominent political family in Taiwan.
-Their ancestral home was in Fufeng, Shaanxi Province; Ma's ancestors had migrated from Shaanxi to Jiangxi and then finally to Hunan.
-Among his earliest ancestors was the Chinese general Ma Chao (176–222), who rose to fame in the Three Kingdoms period and was immortalized in the Romance of the Three Kingdoms.
+He belonged to an upper-class, prominent political family in Taiwan.
+The family's ancestral home was in Fufeng, Shaanxi; Ma's ancestors had migrated from Shaanxi to Jiangxi and then finally to Hunan.
+His earliest ancestors include the Chinese general Ma Chao (176–222), who rose to fame in the Three Kingdoms period and was immortalized in the Romance of the Three Kingdoms.
+He is also of Hakka Chinese descent.